-The following Thursday is Maundy Thursday, Gruendonnerstag Green Thursday, celebrated since the 13th century and originally with no connection to green but stemming from an old German word, greinen to groan, mourn or weep, because it commemorated the Last Supper and the betrayal by Judas.
+The Thursday is Maundy Thursday, Gruendonnerstag Green Thursday, celebrated since the 13th century and originally with no connection to green but stemming from an old German word, greinen to groan, mourn or weep, because it commemorated the Last Supper and the betrayal by Judas.

 Homes are cleaned and decorated with green branches or ornaments, while green food, green vegetables: spinach, beans, broccoli, leeks with chives and other herbs, make up the meals of the day.
 Popular ones are Gruene Bohnensuppe, Green Bean Soup, and Sieben Kraeuter Suppe, Seven Herb Soup, because of a custom based on an old superstition that green foods eaten on Gruendonnerstag give protection for the rest of the year.

-Good Friday, Karfreitag is from kara - 'care', 'Caring Friday'.
-The week after Palm Sunday used to be known as Karwoche, 'Caring Week', with Monday, Tuesday and Wednesday dedicated to an account from the bible, but now only the Friday is marked by a special liturgy, as a day of remembrance for the crucifixion, with church services and religious processions.
+Good Friday Karfreitag is from kara - "care", Caring Friday, and the week after Palm Sunday, Holy Week, is known as Karwoche "Caring Week" in Germany.
+Monday, Tuesday and Wednesday used to be dedicated to an account from the bible, but now only Friday is marked by a special liturgy, a day of remembrance for the crucifixion, with church services and religious processions.

 No church bells are rung and children are told they have flown to Rome to be blessed.

-It is the scene of the St. George Parade, a horse mounted pilgrimage in traditional dress, accompanied by brass bands, with the riders in armor and maidens in medieval costumes, takes place.
-The climax of the parade is a blessing made upon a gathering of almost 500 horses from the neighborhood, of various shapes, sizes, ages and types, none of whom are outshone by St. George's pure white steed.
+It is the scene of the St. George Parade, a horse mounted pilgrimage in traditional dress accompanied by brass bands, with riders in armor and maidens in medieval costumes.
+The climax of the parade is a blessing given to a gathering of around 500 local horses, a complete mixture of various shapes, sizes, ages and types, none of whom are outshone by "St. George's" pure white steed.

-That is Whitsun, Pfingsten and in Germany many of the trees, branches, wells and fountains decorated with colored eggs, together with greenery remaining from Palm Sunday, will stay in place for fifty days until the end of the celebrations for Pfingsten and Pfingstenmontag.
+That is Whitsun, Pfingsten, and in Germany many of the trees, branches, wells and fountains decorated with colored eggs, together with greenery remaining from Palm Sunday, will stay in place for fifty days until the celebrations for Pfingsten and Pfingstenmontag have ended.

 Frohe Ostern! - Happy Easter